panoply/syncify/readme.md

       ],
     }
   },
+  transforms: {
+    script: {},
+    style: {},
+    svg: {}
+  },
+  processors: {
+    json: {
+      crlf: false,
+      indent: 2,
+      useTab: false,
+      exclude: []
+    },
+    // esbuild: {},
+    // sass: {},
+    // postcss: [],
+    // tailwind: {},
+    // svgo: {},
+    // sprite: {},
+    // sharp: {},
+  },
+  minify: {
+    json: {
+      assets: true,
+      config: true,
+      locales: true,
+      metafields: true,
+      templates: true,
+      exclude: []
+    },
+    views: {
+      collapseWhitespace: true,
+      minifySchema: true,
+      minifyScript: true,
+      minifyStyle: true,
+      removeComments: true,
+      stripDashes: true,
-  plugins: []
+      exclude: []
+    },
+    // script: {},
+    // style: {},
+  }
 });
 ```

 # Getting Started

 It is relatively easy to get started developing Shopify themes using Syncify.
 If you are converting an existing project and using Theme Kit or another build environment you can progressively adapt it into your workflow by manually configuring how Syncify should behave.
-Whatever the case, have a look at the [Dusk](#) theme in the [Syncify Examples](#) repository.
-Dusk is the Shopify [Dawn](#) theme using Syncify instead of Theme Kit and provides developers a great starting point for new projects.
+Whatever the case, have a look at the [Syncify Examples](#) repository.

 ### Pre-requisites